Rai Bahadur Mohan Singh Oberoi - Founder Chairman, EIH Limited

 Today, Oberoi Hotels & Resorts in Indonesia, Egypt, Mauritius, Saudi Arabia and India add value and distinction to their host countries.

-Under Mr. Oberoi's dynamic leadership, The Oberoi Group introduced its second brand of hotels, 'Trident'.
+Under Mr. Oberoi’s dynamic leadership, The Oberoi Group introduced its second brand of hotels, 'Trident'.
 Trident hotels are five-star hotels that have established a reputation for excellence and are acknowledged for offering quality and value.
-These hotels combine state-of-the-art facilities with dependable service in a caring environment, making them the ideal choice for business and leisure travellers.
-Presently there are nine Trident hotels in India located in Mumbai at Bandra Kurla and Nariman Point, Gurgaon (Delhi National Capital Region), Chennai, Bhubaneswar, Cochin, Agra, Jaipur and Udaipur.
+These hotels combine state of the art facilities with dependable service in a caring environment, making them the ideal choice for business and leisure travellers.
+Presently there are ten Trident hotels in India located in Mumbai at Bandra Kurla and Nariman Point, Gurgaon (Delhi National Capital Region), Hyderabad, Chennai, Bhubaneshwar, Cochin, Agra, Jaipur and Udaipur.
 The Oberoi Group also operates a Trident hotel in the Saudi Arabian city of Jeddah.

 In the luxury category, The Group opened The Oberoi Rajvilas, Jaipur; The Oberoi Cecil, Shimla; The Oberoi Udaivilas, Udaipur; The Oberoi Vanyavilas, Ranthambhore; The Oberoi Amarvilas, Agra; Wildflower Hall, Shimla in the Himalayas; The Oberoi, Lombok, Indonesia; The Oberoi, Sahl Hasheesh, Egypt; The Oberoi, Mauritius and The Oberoi Zahra, Luxury Nile Cruiser, Egypt.

-The Group employs more than 12,000 people worldwide, and operates 28 hotels and three cruisers in five countries.
+The Group employs more than 12,000 people worldwide and operates 30 hotels and a Nile Cruiser and a Motor Vessel in the backwaters of Kerala in six countries.

-However, Mr. Oberoi's achievements and successes did not take from him his simplicity and old-fashioned charm.
-He retained until his death in May 2002, at the age of 103, a unique humility.
+Mr. Oberoi's achievements and successes did not, however, take from his simplicity and old-fashioned charm.
+He retained, until his death in May 2002 at the age of 103, a unique humility.
 He was fond of saying, "I have been able to accept the challenge and make good.
 There is comfort in knowing that whatever little I have achieved has also helped to raise the prestige of my country."